 There are currently no exchange control restrictions in Qatar and, subject to payment of taxes, there are no restrictions on remittances of investment returns.
-Under Law No. 21 of 2009 (the Income Tax Law) a withholding tax of 7 per cent was payable on interest payments made to non-residents.
-This has been removed by Law No. 24 of 2018 (the New Tax Law).
-Under the New Tax Law, a single withholding tax rate of 5 per cent now applies to payments made to non-residents for royalties and services that are performed in Qatar without a permanent establishment.
-43
+Under the Income Tax Law No. 21 of 2009, a withholding tax of 7 per cent was payable on interest payments made to non-residents.
+This has been removed by New Tax Law No. 24 of 2018.

 i Special jurisdiction

 There are no specific courts or tribunals in Qatar dealing with project finance transactions or construction contracts.
-Disputes will be heard in the Qatari courts unless referred to arbitration or unless the Qatar Financial Centre (QFC) laws apply.
+Disputes will be heard in the Qatari courts unless referred to arbitration or unless the QFC laws apply.

-Since its establishment in 2009, relatively few cases have been heard by the QIC-DRC.
-However, recently there is a reported increase in the number of cases coming before the Court.
-The QIC-DRC is currently promoting the use of its services, particularly for alternative dispute resolution (ADR), in the construction sector through a construction dispute resolution system known as Q-Construct, which is akin to construction adjudication in certain common law countries.
-So far, the public bodies now embarking on procurements have yet to show an appetite to provide in their contracts for use of services such as Q-Construct or dispute adjudication boards.
+Since its establishment in 2009, relatively few cases have been heard by the QICDRC; however, recently there has been a reported increase in the number of cases coming before the court.
+The QICDRC is currently promoting the use of its services, particularly for alternative dispute resolution (ADR), in the construction sector through a construction dispute resolution system known as Q-Construct, which is akin to construction adjudication in certain common law countries.
+So far, the public bodies now embarking on procurements have yet to show an appetite to provide in their contracts for the use of services such as Q-Construct or dispute adjudication boards.

-The language of the QIC-DRC may be Arabic or English and rights of audience are governed by Article 29 of the QFC Civil and Commercial Court Regulations and Procedural Rules (December 2010).
-The Court is extremely well-equipped with modern facilities and hearings can take place by video link.
-It recently conducted a two-day hearing using its video conferencing technology in response to the covid-19 lockdown.
+The language of the QICDRC may be Arabic or English, and rights of audience are governed by Article 29 of the QFC Civil and Commercial Court Regulations and Procedural Rules (December 2010).
+The court is extremely well equipped with modern facilities, and hearings can take place by video link.
+Following to the covid-19 lockdown, it conducted a two-day hearing using its video conferencing technology.

 ii Arbitration and ADR